Moonsong-Labs/moonwall/docs/guide/write/quick-start.md

 ### Moonwall Utils

 Moonwall utils is a utils package with helpful constants and various functions for Moonwall.
-In the test file you can refer to some pre-funded development accounts like ALITH and BALTATHAR which can be easily imported from ```@moonwall/util```
+In the test file you can refer to some pre-funded development accounts like ALITH and BALTATHAR which can be easily imported from ```@moonwall/util```.
+[Moonwall Utils](https://github.com/Moonsong-Labs/moonwall/tree/main/packages/util){target=blank} contains tons of helpful constants, classes, functions, and helpers.
+For example, [`Chain.ts`](https://github.com/Moonsong-Labs/moonwall/blob/main/packages/util/src/constants/chain.ts){target=blank} includes weights, precompile addresses, gas constants, and more.

 We use `describeSuite` to define our test suite, similar to how you would use Mocha in Javascript.
 We also need to explicity import `expect` from moonwall, as we'll use this to check the validity of our test cases.